 (Exemption of BMI rule over 30 kg/m2 : Please refer to the superlicence procedure posted on the UIM website)

-Age Sex
+AgeSex

 Congenital or acquired deformities

 Respiratory system

 Spirometry (mandatory) Please attach printed results and graphs

-FVC (measured/predict ted)
+FVC (measured/predicted)

-ted)

-Cardiovascular system If "Yes", give details bel : is there any evidence of abnormality of the heart or cardiovascular system ? o Yes o No ow.
+Cardiovascular system : is there any evidence of abnormality of the heart or cardiovascular system ? o Yes o No If "Yes", give details below.

 Blood pressure at rest

 Heart frequency at rest

-Electrocardiogram at re est
+Electrocardiogram at rest

-Please attach printed re esults and graphs and final report in English language
+Please attach printed results and graphs and final report in English language

-up (mandatory every other year)
+Ophthalmologic check-up (mandatory every other year)

-iis ophthalmologic check-up last year ?
+Have you undergone this ophthalmologic check-up last year ?

-If yes, please specify w
+If yes, please specify when : / /

-Imologist to fill the hereafter items
+If not, ask your ophthalmologist to fill the hereafter items

-rected) RL
+Faculty of vision (uncorrected) RL

-correction) RL
+(with correction) RL

-Vision with both eyes o pen (wearing corrective lenses if necessary)
+Vision with both eyes open (wearing corrective lenses if necessary)

 Field of vision

-applicant's colour vision normal?
+Vision of colours: is the applicant's colour vision normal?

 o Yes o No

-If "No", give details belo ЭW.
+If "No", give details below.

 Signature and practice stamp of the ophthalmologist

 Hearing testing

-Urine: Albumine Sugar
+Urine: AlbumineSugar

-Is the Urine analysis no urmal? o Yes o No
+Is the Urine analysis normal? o Yes o No

-If "No", give details belo W.
+If "No", give details below.

 Nervous system

 Others

-Does the applicant hav e any physical abnormality or restriction of movements in the arms or legs? o Yes o No

-If "Yes", give details be low.
+Does the applicant have any physical abnormality or restriction of movements in the arms or legs? o Yes o No If "Yes", give details below.